 Link eBay Listings

-To link your eBay listings, you will first need to map them to their corresponding products in your Shopify catalog.
-To do this, go to the ‘Action’ column and select ‘Map’, and select the product you wish to map it to.
+To link your existing eBay listings, you will first need to map them to their corresponding products in your Shopify catalog.
+See Link Existing eBay Listings for how to do this quickly and easily.

 Settings allows you to: